Sauron: Second Age

-War of the Last Alliance

-Led by Elendil, nine ships carrying faithful Númenóreans were saved from the Downfall; they founded the kingdoms of Gondor and Arnor in Middle-earth.
-Sauron returned to Mordor; Mount Doom again erupted.
-Sauron captured Minas Ithil and destroyed the White Tree; Elendil's son Isildur escaped down the Anduin.
-Anárion defended Osgiliath and for a time drove Sauron's forces back to the mountains.
-Isildur and Anárion formed an alliance and defeated Sauron at Dagorlad.
-They invaded Mordor and laid siege to Barad-dûr for seven years.
-Finally Sauron came out to fight Elendil and Gil-galad face to face.
-When Elendil fell, his sword Narsil broke beneath him.
-Isildur took up the hilt-shard of Narsil and cut the One Ring from Sauron's hand, vanquishing Sauron.
-Elrond and Círdan, Gil-galad's lieutenants, urged Isildur to destroy the Ring by casting it into Mount Doom, which would have banished Sauron from Middle-earth for ever, but he refused and kept it for his own.
+Led by Elendil, nine ships escaped to Middle-earth from the Downfall of Númenór.
+There, the Númenóreans founded the kingdoms of Gondor and Arnor.
+Sauron returned to Mordor, took on a new physical form, and made war on these Exiles.
+He captured the fortress of Minas Ithil, and Elendil's son Isildur escaped down the Anduin River.
+Elendil's other son, Anárion, defended Osgiliath, the capital city of Gondor, and drove Sauron's forces back to the mountains.
+Elendil, Isildur and Anárion formed the Last Alliance with the Elves and defeated Sauron at Dagorlad.
+They invaded Mordor and besieged Barad-dûr for seven years.
+Finally, Sauron came out to fight face-to-face, killing Elendil and Gil-galad; Elendil's sword Narsil broke beneath him.
+Isildur took up the hilt-shard and cut the One Ring from Sauron's hand, vanquishing Sauron.
+Isildur refused to destroy the Ring by casting it into Mount Doom, but kept it for his own.

 Third Age

-A few years after the War of the Last Alliance, Isildur's army was ambushed by Orcs at the Gladden Fields.
-Isildur put on the Ring and attempted to escape by swimming across Anduin, but the Ring, trying to return to Sauron, slipped from his finger.
+Isildur was ambushed by Orcs at the Gladden Fields.
+Isildur put on the Ring and attempted to escape by swimming across Anduin, but the Ring betrayed him by slipping from his finger.
 Isildur was killed by Orc archers.
-Sauron spent a thousand years as a shapeless, dormant evil.
+Sauron spent a thousand years as a shapeless evil.

-The Necromancer of Dol Guldur

-Sauron concealed himself in the south of Mirkwood as the Necromancer, in the stronghold of Dol Guldur, "Hill of Sorcery".
-The Valar sent five Maiar as Wizards to oppose the darkness, believing the Necromancer to be a Nazgûl rather than Sauron himself.
-The chief of the Nazgûl, the Witch-king of Angmar, repeatedly attacked the northern realm of Arnor, destroying it.
-When attacked by Gondor, the Witch-king retreated to Mordor, gathering the Nazgûl there.
-The Nazgûl captured Minas Ithil, which was renamed Minas Morgul, and seized its palantír, one of the seven seeing stones brought from Númenor.
-The White Council of Wizards discovered Sauron in Dol Guldur, and drove him from Mirkwood; he returned to Mordor, openly declared himself, rebuilt Barad-dûr, and bred armies of specially large Orcs - the Uruks.
+Sauron eventually reembodied, hiding in Mirkwood as the Necromancer, in Dol Guldur, "Hill of Sorcery".
+The chief of the Nazgûl, the Witch-king of Angmar, destroyed the northern realm of Arnor.
+When attacked by Gondor, the Witch-king retreated to Mordor.
+The Nazgûl captured Minas Ithil, renamed Minas Morgul, and seized its palantír, a seeing stone from Númenor.
+The White Council of Wizards discovered Sauron, and drove him from Mirkwood.
+He returned to Mordor, openly declared himself, rebuilt Barad-dûr, and bred armies of large orcs, Uruks.